Federal Assault – From Bad To WorseCriminal Defense

 - Risk of death

 Federal assault charges should not be taken lightly.
 They are expensive, and they can ruin your life.
 Federal assault charges stay on your record and follow you wherever you go.
 Self-defense is the most common defense used against a federal assault charge.
 However, it is by far not the only defense that can be employed.
-If you are charged with a Federal Assault, contact an attorney today.
+If you are charged with a Federal Assault, contact an assault and battery attorney today.